Outer Range

-Outer Range is an American science fiction neo-Western streaming television series created by Brian Watkins and starring Josh Brolin and Imogen Poots.
-It premiered on Amazon Prime Video on April 15, 2022.
-In October 2022, the series was renewed for a second season, with Charles Murray taking over Watkins' position as showrunner.
+Outer Range is an American science fiction neo-Western television series created by Brian Watkins.
+It features an ensemble cast that includes Josh Brolin, Imogen Poots, Lili Taylor, Tom Pelphrey, Tamara Podemski and Lewis Pullman.

+The series premiered on Amazon Prime Video on April 15, 2022.
+In October 2022, the series was renewed for a second season, with Charles Murray taking over Watkins's position as showrunner.
+The second season premiered on May 16, 2024.
+It has received generally positive reviews, with particular praise for the performances of its cast (particularly Brolin and Poots).
+In July 2024, the series was canceled after two seasons.

 Premise

 Royal Abbott is a Wyoming rancher who is fighting for his land and family.
-He discovers a mysterious black void in the pasture after the arrival of Autumn, a drifter with a connection to Abbott's ranch.
+He discovers a mysterious black void in the pasture after the arrival of a female drifter, Autumn, who has a connection to Abbott's ranch.
 While the Abbott family copes with the disappearance of their daughter-in-law Rebecca, they are pushed further to the brink when a rival family, the Tillersons, try to take over their land.